wkocisco/hello-world/README.md

 # hello-world
 hello-world
 ===
-I am taking a ACI class.
+I am taking a ACI class and working on an assignment.